aeon-toolkit/aeon-admin/gsoc/README.md

 Take a look at our [list of ideas for 2026 projects](https://github.com/aeon-toolkit/aeon-admin/blob/main/gsoc/gsoc-2026-projects.md).

-Thank you for your interest in contributing to `aeon` as part of the GSoC program and we look forward to your application!
+Thank you for your interest in contributing to `aeon` as part of the GSoC program, and we look forward to your application!

 ## GSoC resources